-Pick-up from Nursery Lot in OCTOBER.
+Pick-up from Nursery Lot in SEPT.
+Plant in Oct.
 MEIWA kumquat is light orange colored, acidic, with a sweet rind and few seeds.
 (Fortunella crassifolia) This is a lesser-known species of kumquat.
 The tree is similar to the Nagami kumquat in appearance.
 As with its cousin, the Meiwa trees are semi-dormant in winter, allowing them to withstand temperatures below freezing.
 The flowering season is in summer, and the fruits mature in late winter.
 The almost-round fruits are orange at maturity, up to one and one-half inches in diameter.
 The flesh is light orange, contains a few seeds, and is acidic.
 Compared to Nagami: The sweet rind is thicker than the rind of Nagami, making it seem sweeter than Nagami.

 Does not ship.
 Local pick up ONLY.